 The team behind Cocotte—the swanky steak-slash-ribs specialist on Sukhumvit 39—loosens up on its meat-centric concept by letting seafood co-star at a new Mediterranean spin-off in Ekkamai.

 The only way to enjoy Ban Beung’s famous noodles was to make a trip all the way to the small town in Chonburi.
 Your life is now easier thanks to Mamarin, the new noodle spot in Ekkamai that has brought the district’s signature delicacy to downtown Bangkok.

-Sit back, relax and enjoy your tea with Peace, the oriental teahouse created by Teerachai Limpapaitoon, who loves to spread tea culture in Thailand.
-Focusing mainly on Japanese and Chinese tea, their cultures last longer than 1,000 years and run deeply in religious, cultural and intellectual roots.
-With the minimal and peaceful decoration for your calm enjoyment, this teahouse serves various type of tea including Gyokuro, the king of Japanese green tea, in 3 styles – cold brew, hot brew and leaves with yuzu sauce.
-If you’re Chinese tea fan, try Jinjunmei, Chinese red tea, that gives you different flavor when brews in the different temperature.
-There are also cold drinks such as Green Espresso Matcha Latte, using high-quality Matcha serving in cold bowls instead of ruining the flavor with ice.
-Koicha Cream, homemade milk ice cream serving on Koicha is also a must.
-But if you can’t finish the ice cream in time, just let it melt and drink it as Matcha Latte.
-What a yummy surprise.
+Sit back, relax and enjoy your tea at Peace, the oriental teahouse created by Teerachai Limpapaitoon, a tea expert who loves to educate Thais on Japanese and Chinese tea.
+The minimally decorated space serves Gyokuro, the king of Japanese green tea, in three different ways – cold brew, hot brew and with yuzu sauce.
+If you’re Chinese tea fan, try the Jinjunmei, a red tea that gives off a distinctive flavor when brewed in different temperatures.
+There are also cold drinks such as the Green Espresso matcha latte, served in cold bowls instead of with ice (said to ruin the flavor).
+Koicha Cream, their version of homemade milk ice cream is also a must.
+If you can’t finish the ice cream, just let it melt and drink it as matcha latte.